thinktecture/boardz-cross-platform-sample/README.md

 To run the cordova project, open a terminal and point it to `dist/mobile`.
 Use one of the following commands to start:

 * `cordova run ios`: Runs the iOS version of BoardZ.
-Requires a Mac
+Requires a Mac and the iOS SDK installed.
 * `cordova run android`: Runs the Android version of BoardZ.
-Requires Android SDK to be installed and at least a simulator
+Requires Android SDK to be installed and at least a simulator.

 If a device is connected, the `run` command will automatically deploy the App to your device, so you can start it directly on your device.